 I achieved the first two activations with this rig at Sugarloaf Peak near Buxton and Mt Strickland, Yarra Ranges in October 2018.

-I’m very impressed with the many compact scratch built HF transceivers by Peter DK7IH.
-He has taken the crafting of radios to a new level, combining physical, mechanical and RF design and construction and delivering tiny rigs that meet quite respectable performance for analogue radios.
-I’m working on my own compact four band 5 watt transceiver that will be not much larger than a paperback.
-Hopefully, this Summit Prowler will become my next first choice for activations.
-Heres the first module, the front panel, VFO, BFO, CW oscillators and controller.
+I was inspired by the many compact scratch built HF transceivers by Peter DK7IH.
+He has taken the crafting of radios to a new level, combining physical, mechanical and RF design and construction and delivering tiny rigs that meet respectable performance for analogue radios.
+Summit Prowler 6 was the result, another multiband SSB/CW superhet rig, this time based on DK7IH’s Micro42 design, and using my Arduino script and si5351.
+For a detailed description, video and kicad circuit, click here.